top of page

 Jizzy has been growing her own kai for many decades and loves to share hints, tips and ideas with others.
 She is either growing, harvesting, preparing or preserving kai.
 As a kindergarten teacher in her past life, she reckons if she’s able to teach three-year-olds how to sow seeds successfully, she can certainly teach any adult.

-Admin Support
+Coordinator Support

 Swapping March 24.jpg